CptGibbon/House-of-Corrosion/README.md

 * More robust integrity checks during unsortedbin removal.
 * Replacement of the `_allocate_buffer` and `_free_buffer` function pointers with explicit calls to `malloc()` and `free()`.

 The improved unsortedbin integrity checks effectively mitigate the unsortedbin attack, although a similar effect can be achieved via a tcache dup.
 The removal of the `_allocate_buffer` and `_free_buffer` function pointers necessitates an alternate means of bypassing libio vtable protections; this is achieved using the three primitives.
-The prerequisites are almost identical to the 2.27 attack, except one more byte of use-after-free control is required, bringing the total to 11 bytes.
+The prerequisites are almost identical to the 2.27 attack, except one more byte of write-after-free control is required, bringing the total to 11 bytes.
 Described below is an example attack against the GLIBC 2.29 version distributed with Ubuntu 19.04 (BuildID **d561ec515222887a1e004555981169199d841024**).

 ### Tcache attack
 The unsortedbin attack served to write a large value over the `global_max_fast` variable, this can instead be done by leveraging a tcache dup to overlap a chunk with `global_max_fast`.
 One way of doing this is as follows: